Previous dayMarch 30, 2026Next day

 134.3 km---✓ ReviewedUSGS →

-At 23:56 UTC on March 30, 2026, a magnitude 2.4 tremor occurred 84 km S of Kokhanok, Alaska.
-The event originated approximately 134.3 km below the surface, classifying it as intermediate depth.
+Reports of a magnitude 2.4 earthquake 84 km S of Kokhanok, Alaska came in on March 30, 2026 at 23:56 UTC.
+At a depth of 134.3 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Geolocation places the event at 58.689°N, -155.022°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30